The following eLearning course must be completed prior to attending the in-person or virtual CAT training.

 Cognitive Adaptation Training (CAT) Technical Assistance Webinars

-This Technical Assistance (TA) webinar series is available to those who have previously completed CAT eLearning or attended an in-person CAT Basic or CAT Train the Trainer workshop.
+previously completed CAT eLearning or attended an in-person CAT Basic or CAT Train the

 These webinars provide an in-depth exploration of various CAT treatment topics and are offered to further refine and develop CAT practitioner skills.
 The webinars present on the most asked about topics, including CAT session structure, utilizing Motivational Interviewing in CAT, reviewing CAT interventions, and how to handle challenging cases.
 Each webinar is approximately 30 minutes in length.